ThanmayJ/ThanmayJ.github.io/_pages/about.md

 ---
 layout: page
-title: "Thanmay Jayakumar"
+title: About
-permalink: /
-excerpt: "About me"
-redirect_from:
-  - /about/
+permalink: /about/
-  - /about.html
+order: 1
 ---

 {% include JB/setup %}